eNMS-automation/eNMS/docs/advanced/rest_api.rst

 Migrations
 **********

-The migration system can be triggered from the ReST API:
+The migration system can be triggered from the REST API:

 ::